microsoft/azuredevopslabs/labs/vstsextend/github-azurepipelines/readme.md

     ![](images/signin-github.png)

 1. Go to the readme file on the browser and you will see the status.
-It's that easy :)

      ![](images/statusbadge-github.png)